A travel guide to the best things to do in Ios, Greece and why this beautiful destination is more than just a party island.

 Ios may not be the first Greek island that comes to mind when it comes to archaeological sites and museums.
 However, there are a couple of sites worth exploring.

 The archaeological site of Skarkos is one of the most important in the Cyclades.
 While you may not find it particularly interesting to walk around, it has a long and impressive history.

 You can learn more about the Cycladic civilization in the Ios archaeological museum, right in the Chora.
 While it's a fairly small museum, there's a lot about the history of Skarkos and Ios itself.

 Another important historical place in Ios is Homer's grave.
 The great Ancient Greek poet from the Bronze age is said to have been buried in Ios, at the north-east side of the island.

 The monument is only a short hike from the car park.
-It's a pretty cool site, with beautiful rock cairns and views over the remote Plakotos beach.
+It's a pretty cool site, with beautiful rock cairns and stunning views over the remote Plakotos beach.